 The CalDAV proxy demonstrates how serverless functions solve CORS issues while keeping the main app client-side.
 A single 200-line function enables calendar integration without managing a full backend server.

-The dashboard now runs as a pure static site on GitHub Pages with a single Netlify Function for CalDAV proxying.
-It features:
+The dashboard at v3.26 ran as a pure static site on GitHub Pages with a single Netlify Function for CalDAV proxying.
+The modular refactor extracted five new files — weather-narrative-engine.js, caldav-client.js, api-client.js, date-utils.js, and logger.js — creating clean module boundaries that would make future changes much easier.
+It featured:

-• Personality-driven weather forecasts with 36 randomized messages
+- Personality-driven weather forecasts with 156 randomized messages across four categories

 The Philosophy of Iterative Improvement